 It is an advantage if you have at least 1 week to prepare and plan for your flight.

 Write it down.
-If it is your first flight, I advise to write your things to bring down in a paper so you can tick off items and won’t forget anything.
+If it is your first flight, I advise to write your things-to-bring down in a paper so you can tick off items and won’t forget anything.
 Think about the things you need to bring and the amount; how many checked in bags to bring; what will be in your hand carry, diaper bag, etc; and a contingency plan in case there is a delay or stopover or emergency landing (i know!).
+Some mothers prefer not to write.
+But, believe me, once you get busy with taking care of the baby, packing your bag, packing your baby’s bag, etc, we might be distracted and forget.
+So write it down.

 Ask the airline.
 Call the airline or ask other people who have flown in the same airline before for information like if they offer bassinets for baby, drinking water, hot water, baby food, first aid kit, emergency meds, toys, etc. With this info, you will know what to expect and what not to bring.